The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation

-\textbf{Running Example:} To illustrate the evaluation framework, consider the programming task of "checking whether the third integer equals the sum of the first two integers."
+\textbf{Running Example.} To illustrate the evaluation framework, consider the programming task of ``checking whether the third integer equals the sum of the first two integers.''
 Assume that the input parameters are integers ranging from 0 to 20, with each iteration providing three additional I/O examples.
 Initially, the set includes three I/O examples: (1) \CodeIn{function(1, 2, 3) = true}, (2) \CodeIn{function(10, 5, 2) = false}, and (3) \CodeIn{function(5, 2, 3) = false}.
 In the first-round interaction, the three initial examples are directly used as tests for code checking.
 For instance, if the generated function returns \CodeIn{true} without doing anything, we consider it to fail because it does not yield the expected outputs for the last two examples.
-However, code that passes the checking in first-round interaction may not always implement the target functionality, because there can be many other functionalities (e.g., ``checking whether the sum of the first two integers is less than or equal to the third'', ``checking whether the three integers are increasing'', or even ``checking whether the first number is 1'') that also have such examples.
-Therefore, it is necessary to conduct subsequent iterative interactions, which can supplement new I/O examples to clarify the target functionality.
-For instance, if the generated code checks whether the three integers are increasing, the framework adaptively supplements three new examples (1) \CodeIn{function(2, 3, 4) = false}, (2) \CodeIn{function(1, 2, 5) = false}, and (3)\CodeIn{function(1, 1, 2) = true}.
+However, code that passes the checking in first-round interaction may not always implement the target functionality, because these examples also specify many other functionalities (e.g., ``checking whether the sum of the first two integers is less than or equal to the third'', ``checking whether the three integers are increasing'', or even ``checking whether the first number is 1'').
+Therefore, it is necessary to supplement new I/O examples to clarify the target functionality in subsequent iterative interactions.
+For instance, if the generated code checks whether the three integers are increasing, the supplementary examples can be (1) \CodeIn{function(2, 3, 4) = false}, (2) \CodeIn{function(1, 2, 5) = false}, and (3) \CodeIn{function(1, 1, 2) = true}.

-\subsection{first-round Interaction}
+\subsection{First-Round Interaction}

-\textbf{Purpose:} The first-round interaction stage focuses on generating code for functionalities described in the form of only I/O examples.
-In other words, we want to know whether LLMs can understand and implement the requirements when they are described through only I/O examples.
-To achieve this purpose, the prompts inform the models to generate code according to given I/O examples, and the code checker only uses given I/O examples for testing.
+The first-round interaction stage focuses on generating code for requirements in the form of only I/O examples.
+In other words, we want to know whether an LLM can understand and implement the requirements described through only I/O examples.
+To achieve this purpose, the prompts inform the LLM to generate code according to the given I/O examples, and the code checker uses only the given I/O examples for testing.